-When filing a divorce, the first question is usually, “Where do I file”?
+When filing for a divorce in Texas, the first question is usually, “Where do I file”?
 Please read the outline below for a basic review of venue and divorce jurisdiction in Texas.

 A suit for divorce may be filed in Texas so long as at least one of the spouses have lived in Texas for at least 6 months and has lived in the county of filing for at least 90 days (Tex Fam.
 Code, Section 6.301).
 Only one party to the suit must meet this requirement.

 Example: Husband and wife separate.
 Husband remains in Harris County, Texas and wife moves out of state.
 Wife decides to file for divorce one year later.
 Wife may file in her state of residence, assuming she meets that state’s requirements, or she can file in Texas because husband has been domiciled in Texas for six months and has been a resident of Harris County for 90 days (Tex.
 Fam.
 Code, Section 6.302).

 Now lets assume under the example above that husband wants to file for the divorce in Texas.
 He may do so but he must have “personal jurisdiction” over the wife.
 Personal jurisdiction is the court’s power over a party to a lawsuit.
 Husband would have to show the court that 1.)
 Texas is the last marital resident of the spouses and that the suit for divorce was filed within 2 years of the spouses separation or 2.) there is a constitutional basis for jurisdiction under State or Federal law (Tex.
 Fam.
 Code, Section 6.305).
 The second prong is commonly proven by demonstrating to the court that the out of state spouse has meaningful ties to the state i.e., has worked in Texas, owns property in Texas, is served in Texas or has other “minimum contacts” with the state.